 In any event, there are a lot of advantages to pollinating your own plants and especially to pollinating them in such a minimalistic way.
 Most of the grass you'll harvest will be high-quality sinsemilla bud because you only pollinated a single cola.
 You will also get seeds that have favorable genetic material that will eventually produce a smoke very similar to the one you're used to (this technique is also applicable if you want to hybridize your plants).
 In addition to all that, it just makes good financial sense.
 No one wants to have to pay for more marijuana seeds every time a new growing cycle comes up.
 This is the only way to get high-quality smoke for your current crop while also ensuring the existence of future crops at a cost-minimum.

-Of course, one thing you can’t ensure using traditional fertilization techniques is the actual sex of the plant.
+Of course, one thing you can't ensure using traditional fertilization techniques is the actual sex of the plant.
 Limiting yourself to only a single cola that produces seeds might be a recipe for disaster if you end up with a large quantity of males during your next growing cycle.
-That’s why feminization techniques have become so popular in recent years.
+That's why feminization techniques have become so popular in recent years.
+Get a free guide about growing marijuana at this link here.

 What is Marijuana Seed Feminization?